 Employees report feeling very depressed when they return from their summer holidays.
 Is this cause for concern?
 Or just part of life?

 Albert Moukheiber: It hasn’t been measured perhaps, but everybody complains about coming back to the office after the summer holidays.
 As a clinical psychologist, I’ve never observed an increase in depression, burnout, or anxiety disorders at this specific time of year.
 But even though it doesn’t cause depression, it’s a season when people complain more.
 Is it normal?
 That would mean having to define normality.
 Since it’s pretty common, then yes, in this case, the autumn blues are perfectly normal.

 Do people complain more because they’re worried about getting sucked back into the daily grind?
 Or are humans just not designed to shift from a long break to a period of intense activity?

-So, if I understand you correctly, the problem lies with how holidays are organised?
+So, if I understand you correctly, the problem lies with how holidays are organized?

-Holidays that you get to plan, that you have fun organising, are a reward to help you cope when you get overwhelmed or stop enjoying your work.
+Holidays that you get to plan, that you have fun organizing, are a reward to help you cope when you get overwhelmed or stop enjoying your work.

 Isn’t repetition good for staying balanced and keeping your brain sharp?